Real, Unbiased Wealthy Affiliate Review from an Ex-Member

 So it’s not just affiliate marketing.

-But I prefer a passive income model that’s much less crowded and more lucrative.
+But I prefer an income model that’s much less crowded and more lucrative.

 One that doesn’t force me to compete against 1.5 million other Wealthy Affiliate members who are trying to rise to the top of Google, Bing, or Yahoo.